Interop Arrow#

 Public Functions

-inline column_metadata(std::string const &_name)#
+inline column_metadata(std::string _name)#

 Construct a new column metadata object.